ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

 3. Shared controls (SM) – these are controls where responsibility is shared between Microsoft and customer.
 These appear in the in-box Templates and are added to Compliance Manager by Microsoft.

-### Actions
+### Actions Items

-Actions are the recommended tasks for implementing the requirements of a standard or regulation, or to test, verify, and document your organization's implementation requirements.
+Actions Items are the recommended tasks for implementing the requirements of a standard or regulation, or to test, verify, and document your organization's implementation requirements.
 Actions are associated with one or more Controls; each Control has one or more Action associated with it, and each Action can be associated with one or more Controls.
 Actions are part of the core workflow in Compliance Manager (Preview), as they are the objects that are assigned, tracked, and validated by your organization.

-#### To assign Action Items
+#### Assign Action Items

 1. On the **Action Items** dashboard, select the **Group** containing the Assessment(s) whose Action you want to assign.
 2. In the **Assessment** dropdown, select the Assessment whose Action you want to assign, or select **All** from the dropdown to see all available Actions.